Macintosh clone: Jobs ends the official program

 In early 1997 Apple indicated that it wanted much higher license revenue from clonemakers, and other conditions.
 In June it and Power Computing tentatively agreed to new terms.
 The deal was not finalized before the July 9 departure of Apple CEO Gil Amelio.
 After Steve Jobs became de facto CEO, he personally tried to renegotiate licensing deals more favorable to Apple five times over the course of three weeks; each time, in his own words, Jobs was "basically told to pound sand".
 This response caused him to halt negotiations of upcoming licensing deals with OS licensees that Apple executives complained were still financially unfavorable.

-Because the clone makers' licenses were valid only for Apple's System 7 operating system, Apple's release of Mac OS 8 left the clone manufacturers without the ability to ship a current Mac OS version and effectively ended the cloning program.
-Despite announcing that the specification would become a requirement for future clone hardware, Apple would also downplay CHRP, and eventually refuse to license CHRP-based clone hardware altogether.
-Apple bought Power Computing's Mac clone business for and gave their users free Mac OS 8 upgrade disks, ending the clone era.
-Only UMAX ever obtained a license to ship Mac OS 8 and get Mac OS 8 upgrade disks, which expired in July 1998 (Power Computing also got Mac OS 8 disks by their acquisition by Apple).
+Because clone manufacturers were licensed only to ship the System 7 operating system, Apple renamed its planned Mac OS 7.7 release as Mac OS 8, which was released in July 1997.
+The name change prevented most clone manufacturers from shipping the current version of the operating system and effectively ended the Mac cloning program.
+At the same time, Apple began to move away from the CHRP, eventually declining to license CHRP-based clone hardware.

+Power Computing, the largest clone manufacturer, had signed its licensing agreement before Apple limited clone licenses to System 7, which would have allowed it to continue shipping Macintosh clones.
+Instead, Apple purchased Power Computing's Mac clone business for US$100 million.
+UMAX was the only clone manufacturer to receive a license to ship Mac OS 8, although that license expired in July 1998.

-All other manufacturers had their Macintosh clone contract terminated by late 1997 and either continued their brands as PC clones or discontinued them altogether.
-Some of the clone manufacturers even went out of business.
-Reportedly, a heated telephone conversation between Jobs and Motorola CEO Christopher Galvin resulted in the contentious termination of Motorola's clone contract, and the long-favored Apple being demoted to "just another customer" mainly for PowerPC CPUs.
+By late 1997, Apple had terminated the licensing agreements of all remaining Macintosh clone manufacturers.
+Most either shifted their focus to Windows-based personal computers or exited the market.
+Motorola's clone license was terminated following a contentious telephone conversation between Jobs and Motorola CEO Christopher Galvin.
+At the time, Apple remained dependent on Motorola for PowerPC processors.
+According to reports, Galvin subsequently instructed employees to end Apple's most favored customer status and treat it as "just another customer" for PowerPC processors.

 In 1999, Jobs had discussions with Ben Rosen, chairman and interim CEO of Compaq at the time, for the world's then-largest Wintel PC manufacturer to license Mac OS, which would have been a coup for Apple.
 However no agreement was reached, as Apple had second thoughts about licensing its "crown jewel", while Compaq did not want to offend Microsoft, which it had partnered with since its founding in 1982.
 By 2007, five years after Compaq merged with HP, Rosen told Jobs he had switched to being a Mac user.